vic-ma/howtodismantle.github.io/_posts/2024-02-29-Dismantle-BAPI_PRODORD_GET_DETAIL-How-to-get-production-order-details-from-SAP.md

       INTO @RETVAL;
 {% endhighlight %}

-If you use the call later in the Peakboard application we will replace the fixed order number by a variable and replace it dynamically.
+When we use the call later in the Peakboard application, we will replace the fixed order number with a variable, in order to get the order number dynamically.

 ## Build the Peakboard app

-For the Peakboard app, we create a text field, button, and table to show the result of the BAPI call.
+For the Peakboard app, we create a text field, a button, and a table, to show the result of the BAPI call.

 ![image](/assets/2024-02-29/045.png)

 The actual XQL has this placeholder in it: `#[OrderNo]#`.
-So the value will be taken from the contents of the `OrderNo` variable.
-Please note, the reload state is set to manual reload, because it doesn't make sense for the data source to run automatically.
-We only want it to run because of the code behind the button.
+That way, the value will be taken from the contents of the `OrderNo` variable.
+Note that the reload state is set to manual reload, because it doesn't make sense for the data source to run automatically.
+We only want it to run as a result of the code behind the button.

 ![image](/assets/2024-02-29/050.png)